wolfv6/keybrd/README.md

 The Arduino development environment is free, and easy for novice programmers to setup and learn.

 The keybrd library has been tested on Teensy LC, Teensy 2.0, 74HC165 shift registers, and PCA9655E I/O expander.
+The resulting keyboard firmware is compatible with standard USB keyboard drivers.

 > The keybrd library is in Beta testing.
 The public API should not be considered stable.